PlanterApp/planter_blog/content/posts/8-herbs-for-seasonal-allergies/index.md

 *If you are foraging your own goldenrod make absolutely sure you have the right plant.
 You don't want to mix it up with another poisonous look-a-like such as tansy.*

 ![Goldenrod in bloom ](https://ucarecdn.com/ba913098-4383-433d-8ec1-b342428a0ed4/olli-kilpi-PYoM9Apn8Pc-unsplash.jpg)

 ### Horseradish

-Lovers of sauerkraut are probably familiar with horseradish's ability to clear the sinuses.
+Lovers of horseradish sauce are probably familiar with horseradish's ability to clear the sinuses.
 Horseradish for sinuses goes back to the days of folk medicine.
 Don't overlook horseradish for your home garden if you have sinus problems; it could be worth growing.
 Because it can spread quickly, consider growing it in containers.
-Next time allergies cause a sinus situation, try whipping up a batch of sauerkraut, or if you're brave, hold some grated horseradish in your mouth for about 30 seconds.
+Next time allergies cause a sinus situation, try whipping up a batch of sauerkraut with horseradish, or if you're brave, hold some grated horseradish in your mouth for about 30 seconds.

 ![Information is listed in the Planter App on how to grow horseradish](https://ucarecdn.com/d65846f2-d0df-4d68-bcfc-5742d04192cc/horseradish-1.jpg "Find more information on how to grow horseradish in the Planter App")

 ### Nettles

 You may have had a close encounter with stinging nettles (*Urtica dioica*) and have no plans to get involved with this plant again.
 But if you have allergies, you should reconsider.
 It's true that nettles can leave you with a painful sting if you come into contact with hairs, but once nettle leaves are wilted, dried, or cooked, they can't sting you anymore!
 Nettles are full of vitamins, minerals, and anti-inflammatory substances.
-Current [research](https://www.mountsinai.org/health-library/herb/stinging-nettle) shows its anti-inflammatory effects can be helpful for nasal congestion and sneezing, and it may have antihistamine properties.
+Current [research](https://www.mountsinai.org/health-library/herb/stinging-nettle) shows its anti-inflammatory effects may be helpful for nasal congestion and sneezing, and it may have antihistamine properties.
 Most herbalists suggest working with nettle weeks before your typical symptoms start to get the full benefits.
 Nettles are another drying herb, so be aware of how you feel if you take them as a tonic.

 *Urtica dioica* may lower blood sugar and blood pressure, so it is recommended that you avoid it if you take certain medications.

 ![](https://ucarecdn.com/cf326850-a5a2-489a-86ff-4ce8fc0d9b01/mike-erskine-MfyZjCSN4iY-unsplash.jpg)

 ### Sage